rikedyp/documentation/release-notes/docs/system-requirements.md

     * 64-bit: Raspberry Pi OS Bookworm or later
     NOTE: Installed using the Linux ARM64 package
     * Not supported on Raspberry Pi Pico
 ## External .NET Requirements

 ### .NET Interface
 The .NET interface requires version 8.0 of Microsoft .NET or higher.

 ### Microsoft .NET Framework
 The .NET Framework interface requires version 4.0 or greater of Microsoft .NET Framework.
 It does not operate with earlier versions of the .NET Framework.
 In addition:

 * Microsoft .NET Framework version 4.5 is needed for full data binding support.
 Note: This includes support for the <code class="language-other">INotifyCollectionChanged</code> interface, which is used by Dyalog to notify a data consumer when the contents of a variable that is data bound as a list of items changes.

 * IIS (and ASP.NET) need to be installed before installing Dyalog.
 If these are not present when Dyalog is installed, the **[DYALOG]\Samples\asp.net** directory will not be installed.

 ### Chromium Embedded Framework (CEF)
-Dyalog version 20.0 is supplied with CEF version 121 on all supported platforms.
+Dyalog v20.0 is supplied with CEF version 121 on all supported platforms.

 ### HTMLRenderer
 The HTMLRenderer is supported on the following platforms: